Sherin Mathews: Adoptive Parents Of Dead Girl Denied Contact With Biological Daughter By Judge [Video]

-On Tuesday, the second day of a custodial court hearing, a judge denied Wesley and Sini Mathews access to their biological daughter.
+On Tuesday, the second day of a custodial court hearing, a judge denied Wesley and Sini Mathews’ access to their biological daughter.
 The ruling resulted due to expert testimony indicating their deceased adoptive daughter, Sherin Mathews, may have suffered abuse at the hands of her parents prior to her death.

-The next scheduled hearing is a trial that could serve to strip the Mathews’ parental rights from them with regard to their biological daughter, 4, who is now living with relatives, according to the Star-Telegram.
+The next scheduled hearing is a trial that could serve to strip the Mathewses’ parental rights from them with regard to their biological daughter, 4, who is now living with relatives, according to the Star-Telegram.
 The girl was removed from the family’s home by Child Protective Services not long after the investigation into Sherin’s disappearance commenced.

 Last week, during the first day of the custodial hearing, Dr. Suzanne Dakil testified she was worried Sherin had been injured by her parents and reported her concerns to CPS.

-The physician’s testimony revealed that in September 2016, Sherin was treated for a broken elbow; in January 2017, another doctor referred Sherin to Dr. Dakil after determining the child was underweight; and in February 2017, Sherin was admitted to the hospital with a skin infection when it was found she also had injuries to bones in her upper arm, according to the Dallas Morning News.
+The physician’s testimony revealed that in September 2016, Sherin was treated for a broken elbow.
+In January 2017, another doctor referred Sherin to Dr. Dakil after determining the child was underweight, and in February 2017, Sherin was admitted to the hospital with a skin infection when it was found she also had injuries to bones in her upper arm, according to the Dallas Morning News.

 A set of X-rays taken of Sherin also showed she had various fractures of her legs that were at different stages of healing, according to Dr. Dakil’s testimony.